JoinTravel-org/join-travel-backend/README.md

 docker rmi join-travel-back:latest
 ```

+## Makefile Commands

+The project includes a Makefile to simplify common Docker Compose operations.
+Ensure Docker and Docker Compose are installed.

+- `make up`: Starts the application services using Docker Compose.
+This command builds the images if they don't exist and runs the containers in the background.
+- `make down`: Stops and removes the running Docker Compose services, cleaning up containers and networks.

 ## How to test

 Tests should be written in the same package of the tested object, and the package name should be the same but appending `_test`.